Mean-Field Learning for Storage Aggregation: Acknowledgments

-We next run a one-month power system operation and market clearing simulation in which the storage aggregator is assumed to be a price-taker thus truthfully reports the physical operation limits and cost to the power system operator.
-In this setting, the surrogate bid does not affect the LMPs \(\boldsymbol{\lambda}_d\), which are treated as exogenous.
-Given \(\boldsymbol{\lambda}_d\), we solve \eqref{eq:solvesurrogate} under each aggregation method to obtain the optimal scheduling power curve and the corresponding profit outcome, defined as the negative of the total cost, i.e., the negative value of the objective in \eqref{eq:solvesurrogate}.
+We next run a one-month optimization simulation in which the storage aggregator is assumed to be a price-taker that truthfully reports its operational limits and cost to the power system operator.
+In this setting, the electricity prices \(\boldsymbol{\lambda}_d\) are treated as exogenous and are not affected by the surrogate.
+Given \(\boldsymbol{\lambda}_d\), we solve \eqref{eq:solvesurrogate} under each aggregation method to obtain the optimal scheduling power curve and the corresponding economic value, defined as the negative of the total cost, i.e., the negative value of the objective in \eqref{eq:solvesurrogate}.
+Scheduling performance is evaluated using a daily value-gap metric, defined as the daily relative error between (i) the economic value achieved by the aggregated storage population when scheduled through a given aggregation method and (ii) an ideal (but impractical) benchmark in which each device is scheduled individually.
+A smaller value gap indicates that the aggregation preserves most of the individual-storage economic value, whereas a large gap may discourage storage owners from joining the aggregation.

-We compare our learning-based aggregation with a state-of-the-art model-based aggregation method\footnote{We do not include some model-based aggregation methods for comparison, such as ellipsoid-based methods~\cite{muller2017aggregation}, because they violate market bidding requirements and cannot be embedded in power system operations.}~\cite{al2024efficient,liu2025preference}, which produces a structure-preserving virtual-battery surrogate that satisfies the storage participation model in the power system operation and market clearing.
+We compare our learning-based aggregation with a state-of-the-art model-based aggregation method~\cite{al2024efficient,liu2025preference}, which produces a structure-preserving virtual-battery surrogate that satisfies the standard storage operational model\footnote{We do not include some model-based aggregation methods for comparison, such as zonotope-based methods~\cite{muller2017aggregation}, because their surrogate representations lack a standard storage structure and thus are hard to directly embed in practical power system scheduling.}.
 Note that these model-based methods assume that each device admits a convex formulation.
 To make them applicable to our nonconvex storage model, we relax each device's integer variables to continuous variables in \([0,1]\).

-Market performance is evaluated using a daily profit-gap metric, defined as the daily relative error between (i) the profit earned by the aggregated storage population when bidding through a given aggregation method and (ii) an ideal (but impractical) benchmark in which each device bids individually.
-A smaller profit gap indicates that the aggregation preserves most of the individual-storage revenue, whereas a large gap may discourage storage owners from joining the aggregation.
-The market simulation results are summarized in Fig.~\ref{fig:MarketResult}.
+The simulation results are summarized in Fig.~\ref{fig:SchedulingResult}.